 The Structure of the Festival

-The biggest part of the fun at the Gold Cup is betting on the outcomes on the races, and you'll find bookmakers for Cheltenham eager to take your predictions, and your money.
+The biggest part of the fun of the Cheltenham Festival is betting on the outcomes of the races, and you'll find bookmakers for Cheltenham eager to take your predictions and your money.
 You'll find the best Cheltenham betting offers online with plenty of sites offering bonuses for multiple correct predictions and money back if your horse fails to finish the race.